 Best Air Quality Monitor 2019

-Awair Review: Awair was very close to the top spot on our “best air quality monitor” list and easily could have been.
-One of the things that makes this air quality monitor review stand out is its accuracy.
+Awair Review: Accuracy is a large reason we selected Awair as the #1 best air quality monitor.
 While it’s not technically the most accurate air quality monitor on the market, it’s the most accurate viable option for this price-point, without spending lab-quality money.
 It is also a great product as it measures dust (particles), VOC, CO2, humidity, and temperature.
 It also gives an overall air quality score along with actionable insights and recommendations for remedying the problem.
 We found this to be a nice touch.
 In addition, you’re able to see patterns by tracking and monitoring progressions over time.

 Awair connects with devices like nest, Amazon Echo, IFTTT, and more.